siruthesiru/pilliac/content/posts/Workin' On It/it-s-not-imposter-syndrome-i-just-suck.md

 I think I suck because I thought I didn't suck.
 This is apparently a pretty common thing for people who've peaked in high-school.
 I genuinely thought that I had the ability to learn any language and any framework I wanted within a short period of time when, realistically, I could learn one within three months at minimum.

+Because of this, I haven't even attempted to work on code for more than a year because I was too much of a nincompoop to realize I had about zero percent knowledge about development now - the equivalence of majorly sucking.

-My friends think I'm being way to hard on myself by thinking I suck in the first place but that's only because I talk such a big game despite not even having a ticket to the game.
+I've told some of my friends the whole story and they think I'm being way too hard on myself by thinking I suck in the first place but that's only because I talk such a big game despite not even having a ticket to the game.

 With all of this in mind, I'm going to actually try to work on my career this time.
 I want to be who I've always thought I was: a genuinely good developer who doesn't suck.